lammps/lammps/doc/src/pair_style.rst

 If a new pair_style command is specified with the same style, then only the global settings in that command are reset.
 Any previous doc:`pair_coeff <pair_coeff>` and :doc:`pair_modify <pair_modify>` command settings are preserved.
-This makes it easy, for example, to only change the global cutoff if desired.
+The only exception is that if the global cutoff in the pair_style command is changed, it will override the corresponding cutoff in any of the previous doc:`pair_modify
+<pair_coeff>` commands.

-Two exceptions to this are the pair_style *table* and *hybrid* commands.
-A new pair_style command for these styles will wipe out all previously specified pair_coeff or pair_modify values, including for the sub-styles of the *hybrid* command.
+Two pair styles which do not follow this rule are the pair_style *table* and *hybrid* commands.
+A new pair_style command for these styles will wipe out all previously specified doc:`pair_coeff
+<pair_coeff>` and :doc:`pair_modify <pair_modify>` settings, including
+for the sub-styles of the *hybrid* command.

 ----------